chocolatey/docs/input/en-us/how-tos/setup-offline-installation.md

 RedirectFrom: docs/how-to-setup-offline-installation
 ---

-# How To Set Up Chocolatey For Organizational/Internal Use

 > 📝 **NOTE**
 >
 > As an alternative to this long-form guide, we also have a [Quick-Start Implementation Guide](./chocolatey-for-business-quick-start-guide).